rails/rails/guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 has deprecated `ActiveRecord::Fixtures` in favor of `ActiveRecord::FixtureSet`.

+* Rails 4.0 has deprecated `ActiveRecord::TestCase` in favor of `ActiveSupport::TestCase`.

 ### Active Resource

 Rails 4.0 extracted Active Resource to its own gem.
 If you still need the feature you can add the [Active Resource gem](https://github.com/rails/activeresource) in your Gemfile.